Closure and Access to Jerusalem

 Jerusalem is known as an open, international, “city of peace.”
 For millions of Palestinians, however, it is a closed city, virtually unreachable, as unknown and unknowable as the sea.
 Here we explore closure, Israel’s system that controls movement based on identity and thereby profoundly alters the fabric of the city and its hinterland.

-Since the first closure of the West Bank and Gaza, and the introduction of the permit regime
+Since the first closure of the West Bank and Gaza in January 1991, and the introduction of the permit regime

 Checkpoints controlling access to Jerusalem

 Estimated number of Palestinians who pass through Qalandiya checkpoint, the major access point between Ramallah and Jerusalem, each day

 Number of checkpoints that all Palestinians with PA IDs are allowed to use to access Jerusalem

 Estimated number of Palestinians who pass through Checkpoint 300, the major checkpoint between Bethlehem and Jerusalem, each day